 - Does the the front seat support your back sufficiently?
 If the car has adjustable lumbar support, does it fit you?

 Many car companies offer seatbelt extenders and some will customize seatbelts for free.
 Unfortunately, car seatbelts vary a lot, even within models — there is no universal extender.
-The only way to get the correct extender for your car is to go to the parts department of your dealership.
+The only way to make sure that you are getting the perfectly-sized extender for your car is to go to the parts department of your dealership.

 If you haven’t purchased the car yet, get it “in writing” (very important) that they will provide you with extenders at no charge to you.